jettero/hec2logdna/README.md

 # log2dna gadgets

-## hubble.py

-I specifically wanted this so I wouldn't have to run a development Splunk while testing development of Hubble.
-While logdna definitely can't do the remarkable things Splunk does, it also doesn't need a license refresh every 6 months and doesn't cost more than my car for a tiny sized instance (I mean, if you don't wanna deal with developer licensing).

-So this hubble.py ... it's hubble specific in a lot of ways...
-I wish to make a more generic ... hrm...
+I'm used to Splunk, but it costs too much for personal use. log2dna seems kinda cute, but there doesn't seem to be much in the way of tools to use.

-# todo
+## todo

-* make a generic collector with plugins for noticing and reacting to types (e.g., hubble)
+* generic collector with plugins for noticing and reacting to types
   * make a hubble plugin
+  * make a journald jso

 * make a plugin for the slick json output of journald and a log tail mechanism thereto

+## hubble.py

+This thing pretends to be a HEC endpoint, fixes up some of the hubble data fields and forwards the logs to logdna.